 *These photos have not been retouched or otherwise modified using editing software (Photoshop or other) with the exception of file format changes to allow correct viewing on the Spare Rooms Buenos Aires Website.

-The classic room is furnished with two single beds, big closets, a computer desk and a chair.
+The classic room is furnished with two single beds, with brand new mattresses, big closets, a computer desk and a chair.

 It has a fan for the summer & heating for the cold days & nights.